MI5: Counter-terrorism

 The end of the Cold War resulted in a change in emphasis for the operations of the service, assuming responsibility for the investigation of all Irish republican activity within Britain, and increasing the effort countering other forms of terrorism, particularly in more recent years the more widespread threat of Islamic extremism.

 Whilst British security forces have provided support in countering the activities of both Irish republican and Ulster loyalist paramilitary groups in Northern Ireland since the early 1970s, republicans have often accused these forces of collusion with loyalists.
 In 2006, an Irish government committee inquiry claimed to have found nine instances of collusion between British security forces and loyalist paramilitaries during the 1970s.
 In 2012, a document-based review by the British barrister Sir Desmond de Silva into the 1989 murder of Belfast solicitor Pat Finucane found that MI5 had spread propaganda against Finucane in the years prior to his death and took no steps to protect him from loyalist paramilitaries.
 The review disclosed that MI5 assessments of Ulster Defence Association intelligence consistently noted that the majority came from MI5 sources, with an assessment in 1985 finding 85% of the intelligence originating from MI5.
 British Prime Minister David Cameron, in response to the review, apologised on behalf of the UK government to Finucane's family.

 On 10 October 2007, the lead responsibility for national security intelligence in Northern Ireland returned to the Security Service from the Police Service of Northern Ireland (PSNI), that had been devolved in 1976 to the Royal Ulster Constabulary (RUC) during Ulsterisation.
 During April 2010, the Real IRA detonated a 120 lb car bomb outside Palace Barracks in County Down, which is the headquarters of MI5 in Northern Ireland and also home to the 2nd Battalion The Mercian Regiment.

 MI5 is understood to have a close working relationship with the Republic of Ireland's Special Detective Unit (SDU), the counter-terrorism and counter-intelligence section of the Garda Síochána (national police), particularly with regards to threats from dissident republican terrorism and Islamic terrorism.

+Intelligence Services Memorial, Westminster Abbey, honouring all members of the UK's intelligence services since 1909.